Skip to main content

 Silver Lake

-On the LakeGrade rubric, Silver Lake pulls an A: clarity at 42.7 ft and 13 µg/L of phosphorus put it in the top bracket for Wisconsin.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+On the LakeGrade rubric, Silver Lake pulls an A: clarity at 13.0 ft and 13 µg/L of phosphorus put it in the top bracket for Wisconsin.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

-Trophically, Silver Lake reads as oligotrophic — nutrient-poor, clear, and ecologically more sensitive to disturbance than richer lakes.
+A TSI near 40 places Silver Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 At 91 ft of maximum depth, Silver Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 Silver Lake covers 331 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Silver Lake ranks 1 of 38 in Barron County, putting it in the upper tier of locally monitored lakes.
+Silver Lake ranks 2 of 37 in Barron County, putting it in the upper tier of locally monitored lakes.

 An invasive species record — Chinese Mystery Snail — has been logged at Silver Lake; Wisconsin DNR maintains the official infested-waters list.
 Walleye are documented at Silver Lake, one of 6 fish species on record for the lake.
-Public access is available — the lake is on the Wisconsin DNR public-access list.
-Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.
+The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-08-17.
 Grade methodology: LakeGrade methodology.